monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

 1. LLMs no longer run on expensive servers.
 2. Inference is done locally on users' machines.
 3. It's private because user data never leaves their browser.
-4. There is no vendor lock-in
+4. There is no vendor lock-in.

 # Baseline state: Here's a typical example of current LLM usage: